phatj/locke-bio-challenge/README.md

 * Error handling is loose.
 * Users don't require authentication.
 * Adapters effectively run off of the same transformation assumptions (i.e., they have consistent prefixes).
 An actual implementation would likely have different clients, key structures, etc.
-* Unfortunately, I've run out of time, but I would have liked to add a few unit tests for `object-prefix`.

 ## Requirements
 This project runs on Node 20 and uses corepack, nvm, and tsx.